bigbosstony/N00769714.github.io/README.md

 ### 2.1.3 Overview Of Product

-PiHue includes a Raspberry 2 Model B, Philips Hue bulbs, bridge, an android or iOS device and a router.
+PiHue includes a Raspberry 2 Model B, Philips Hue bulbs, the bridge, a router or a ethernet switch, power adapter and ethernet to USB adapter(in case your laptop do not have a ethernet port).

 2.2 System Perspective
 ----------------------

 ### 2.2.1 Product Perspective

-The product will be written by Python on the Raspberry Pi side, for the mobile application, It will support android and ios platform.
+The product will be written by Python on the Raspberry Pi side.
+It will using some pi libraries adopted from internet.

 ### 2.2.2 Product Functionality